avf2001/IELTS/Speaking/Task 1/Topics/Home.md

   > Well definitely I’ll spend some me-time there.
 I study, I chill with my hobbies such as reading, drawing and dancing all by myself.
 Sometimes I also invite one or two friends to spend time with.
 We’ll watch some movies together and tell each other endless stories.
 * Are the transport facilities to your home very good?
   > As I’ve already mentioned, my house locates in a quite neighborhood.
 After taking the bus I still need to walk for about 5 minutes more to get home.
 And I also come home quite late at around 6 pm so the traffic is not too crazy.

-Vocabulary and Useful Expression: spacious (adj): large and with a lot of space

-time-consuming (adj): A time-consuming task takes a lot of time to do Producing a dictionary is a very time-consuming job.